sampattuzzi/PartII-Proposal/diss.md

     map :: (Exp a -> Exp b) -> Acc (Array sh a) -> Acc (Array sh b)

+Scalar operations do not support any type of iteration or recursion in order to prevent the asymmetric operation run time.
+However, most other Haskell code is allowed.
+This is achieved by the Haskell class mechanism: Accelerate provides instances of `Exp a` for most common classes.

+For example, in the support of addition, subtraction and other numerical operations, Accelerate provides an instance of the type class `Num`.
+This means that operations can be typed as follows:

+    (+) :: Num a => Exp a -> Exp a -> Exp a
+    1 + 2 + 3 :: Exp Integer

 [^1]: In fact, the map function is conceptually similar to stencil application.
 The difference being that stencils also take into account the neighbourhood of a cell to compute the next value.